Roman-Rusak/coding_style/style-guide.rst

 8.Typedef
 ---------

 Typedef should have a brace on a separate line.
-Don't begin or end an ``typedef`` with an empty line.
+Don't begin or end a ``typedef`` with an empty line.
 ::
     typedef struct sample_s                 // correct
     {